stripe/veneur/README.md

 You'll need to consult Einhorn's documentation for installation, setup and usage.
 But once you've done that you can tell Veneur to use Einhorn by setting `http_address` to `einhorn@0`.
-This informs [goji/bind](https://github.com/zenazn/goji/tree/master/bind) to use it's Einhorn handling code to bind to the file descriptor for HTTP.
+This informs [goji/bind](https://github.com/zenazn/goji/tree/master/bind) to use its Einhorn handling code to bind to the file descriptor for HTTP.

 ## Forwarding

 Veneur instances can be configured to forward their global metrics to another Veneur instance.
 You can use this feature to get the best of both worlds: metrics that benefit from global aggregation can be passed up to a single global Veneur, but other metrics can be published locally with host-scoped information.
-Note: **Forwarding adds an additional delay to metric availability corresponding to the value of the `interval` configuration option**, as the local veneur will flush it to it's configured upstream, which will then flush any recieved metrics when it's interval expires.
+Note: **Forwarding adds an additional delay to metric availability corresponding to the value of the `interval` configuration option**, as the local veneur will flush it to its configured upstream, which will then flush any recieved metrics when its interval expires.

 If a local instance receives a histogram or set, it will publish the local parts of that metric (the count, min and max) directly to DataDog, but instead of publishing percentiles, it will package the entire histogram and send it to the global instance.
 The global instance will aggregate all the histograms together and publish their percentiles to DataDog.